Impact of CP violation searches at MOMENT experiment with sterile neutrinos: Introduction and Motivation

 Certain short baseline anomalies are coming from the reactor and Gallium~\cite{Mention:2011rk,GALLEX:1997lja}, accelerator experiments LSND~\cite{LSND:2001aii} and MiniBooNE~\cite{MiniBooNE:2018esg} which hints towards the existence of a hypothetical fourth sterile mass eigenstate.
 The presence of such right-handed sterile neutrinos will extend the structure of the standard 3 flavor framework.
 As a result, the number of neutrino oscillation parameters gets enhanced in the minimal extended $3+1$ framework.
 There are now three additional mixing angles i.e. $\theta_{14}$, $\theta_{24}$, $\theta_{34}$ and two more CP phases.
 We have the new mass square differences arising from the mixing among fourth mass eigen state $\nu_4$ with mass eigenstates of three active flavors ($\nu_e$, $\nu_\mu$ and, $\nu_\tau$).
 The presence of sterile neutrino has been widely explored in the literature (see references~\cite{Agarwalla:2018nlx,Choubey:2017cba,Choubey:2017ppj,Haba:2018klh,Coloma:2017ptb,Agarwalla:2016xxa,Berryman:2015nua}).

 The effect of sterile neutrinos over the standard oscillation parameters have been widely explored in the current and future proposed neutrino oscillation experiments like $\rm{T2HK}$~\cite{Hyper-KamiokandeProto-:2015xww},$\rm {T2HKK}$~\cite{Hyper-Kamiokande:2016srs}, and $\rm{DUNE}$~\cite{DUNE:2015lol,DUNE:2016hlj,DUNE:2016evb,DUNE:2016rla}.
-An important point to remark is that all the above-stated experimental facilities are using the neutrino beams originating from the pions decay, whereas in the proposed work, we look at the potential of upcoming neutrino oscillation experiment $\rm {MOMENT}$(MuOn-decay MEdium baseline NeuTrino beam facility)~\cite{Cao:2014bea} which observe a neutrino beam produced from decaying muons at relatively low energies.
+An important point to remark is that all the above-stated experimental facilities are using the neutrino beams originating from the pions decay, whereas in the proposed work, we look at the potential of upcoming neutrino oscillation experiment $\rm {MOMENT}$(MuOn-decay MEdium baseline NeuTrino beam facility)~\cite{Cao:2014bea} which will observe a neutrino beam produced from decaying muons at relatively low energies.
 As an advantage one can skip the background effects and other technical difficulties at the experimental level.
+However, it has a non-negligible background arising from atmospheric neutrinos. $\rm {MOMENT}$ experiment also provides access to eight different oscillation channels with a high control of systematic uncertainities.